-For the years ended 31 December 2016 and 2017, the number of workplace accidents (including fractures and other injuries) occurred on our construction sites was five and four respectively.
+For the years ended 31 December 2017 and 2018, the number of workplace accidents (including fractures and other injuries) occurred on our construction sites was four and four respectively.

-Having considered the number of accidents and fatalities nationally and in Zhejiang Province from 2016 to 2017, Our Directors believe that we did not have a high accident or fatality number during the year ended 31 December 2017.
+Having considered the number of accidents and fatalities nationally and in Zhejiang Province from 2017 to 2018, the Directors believe that we did not have a high accident or fatality number during the year ended 31 December 2018.